 The Impact Statement must include information on the current use of lands and resources for traditional purposes.
-The proponent must refer to the Technical Guidance for Assessing the Current Use of Lands and Resources for Traditional Purposes under CEAA, 2012, on the Agency's website.
+The Proponent must refer to the Technical Guidance for Assessing the Current Use of Lands and Resources for Traditional Purposes under CEAA, 2012, on the Agency's website.

-The information requirements of section 5 of Annex I, Traditional Ecological Knowledge and Land Use (Annex I), may be referenced as appropriate to address the information requirements below.
+The information requirements of section 5 of the AB TOR, Traditional Ecological Knowledge and Land Use (Annex I), may be referenced as appropriate to address the information requirements below.